-Nitrogen oxides (NO_x) are emitted in the form of nitric oxide (NO_x) and nitrogen dioxide (NO_z).
-The fraction emitted directly as NO_z (f- NO_z) is of particular interest for air quality modelling.
-Road transport is the major source of primary NO_z emissions especially in urban areas and different vehicle types emit different proportions of NO_x as NO_z .
-Evidence has shown that diesel vehicles are particularly prone to high f- NO_z values and especially those vehicles fitted with certain types of catalyst systems for controlling other pollutant emissions such as oxidation catalysts and diesel particulate filters for controlling CO_z , HC and PM.
-Thus, diesel vehicles meeting more recent Euro standards tend to have higher f- NO_z values
+Nitrogen oxides (NO_x) are emitted in the form of nitric oxide (NO) and nitrogen dioxide (NO_2) .
+The fraction emitted directly as NO_2 (f- NO_2) is of particular interest for air quality modelling.
+Road transport is the major source of primary NO_2 emissions especially in urban areas and different vehicle types emit different proportions of NO_x as NO_2 .
+Evidence has shown that diesel vehicles are particularly prone to high f- NO_2 values and especially those vehicles fitted with certain types of catalyst systems for controlling other pollutant emissions such as oxidation catalysts and diesel particulate filters for controlling CO, C and C and C and C we higher f-C0 values

-Values of f-NO $2$ have been updated with factors developed for the EMEP/EEA Emissions Inventory Guidebook (2014) for different vehicle types and Euro standards^[1] and recent studies by Carslaw et al $(2016)^{[2]}$.
-All the factors are taken from the Guidebook, except those for Euro V and VI HGVs and buses which are based on Carslaw et al from measurements of NO $2$ /NO $x$ ratios using roadside remote sensing.
-The Carslaw et al study suggests lower f-NO $2$ factors for Euro V and VI HGVs and buses than previously estimated.
+Values of f-NO2 have been developed from factors in the EMEP/EEA Emissions Inventory Guidebook (2016) for different vehicle types and Euro standards^[1] and recent studies by Carslaw et al $(2016)^{[2]}$.
+All the factors are taken from the Guidebook, except those for Euro V and VI HGVs and buses which are based on Carslaw et al from measurements of NO2/NO_x ratios using roadside remote sensing.
+The Carslaw et al study suggests lower f-NO2 factors for Euro V and VI HGVs and buses than previously estimated.

-Values of $f\text{-NO}2$ for each main vehicle type and Euro standard are provided in the spreadsheet "By Euro" tab.
-These figures refer to the mixing ratio of NO_2 in emitted NO_x , i.e. the volume fraction of NO_2 in the emitted NO_x
+Values of f-NO2 for each main vehicle type and Euro standard are provided in the spreadsheet "By Euro" tab.
+These figures refer to the mixing ratio of NO2 in emitted NOx, i.e. the volume fraction of NO2 in the emitted NO_x